 Under certain conditions aluminum boats are subject to corrosion.
-There are different kinds of corrosion to happen, among others: galvanic, stray current and poultice.
-All these types of corrosion result in metal being eaten away, and, if not stopped, can cause severe damage.
+Different kinds of corrosion can occur, among others: galvanic, stray current and poultice.
+All types of corrosion result in metal being eaten away, and, if not stopped, can cause severe damage.
 Although these types of corrosion can occur in freshwater salt, brackish, polluted and high mineral content water will greatly accelerate corrosion.

-There are various variables which foster corrosion as salinity of the water, temperature, organic material in the water, electrical activity nearby, presence of other metals, among others.
+There are various variables which foster corrosion such as salinity of the water, temperature, organic material in the water, electrical activity nearby, presence of other metals, among others.